Shaher-11/transaction/README.md

 # Transactions App

-> The transactions rails application is an application for grouping transactions so users can create, edit and delete their transactions as well as grouping them.
+> The transactions rails application is an application for grouping transactions so users can create, their transactions as well as grouping them.

 ![screenshot](./app/assets/images/transac.png)